itdxer/neupy/site/2015/09/07/password_recovery.rst

     >>> platform.python_version()
     '3.4.3'

-Code works with Python2.7 as well.
+Code works with a Python 2.7 as well.

 Data transformation
 -------------------

-Before build network that will save and recover password we must make transformations for the input and output data.
+Before build the network that will save and recover the password we must make transformations for the input and output data.
 Lets assume that we are use only ASCII symbols.
-We must make binary vector with a fixed length from a string.
+We must make binary vector with a fixed length from a string to make a vector with a constant length.
 Let's define a function that transform a string to the binary list.

 .. code-block:: python